-- Challenges within the human environment (this unit will look at urban issues and challenges,the changing economic world and the challenges of resource management). - Geographical application and skills (this unit will allow you to leave the classroom and experience geography in the real world).
+- Living within the physical landscape (this unit will look at the challenges of natural hazards, the living world and physical landscapes within the UK). - Challenges within the human environment (this unit will look at urban issues and challenges, the changing economic world and the challenges of resource management). - Geographical application and skills (this unit will allow you to leave the classroom and experience geography in the real world).